RayArias/Raymond-Arias-P1-new/README.md

 ### Required Resources
 - A 'resources' directory is created in the 'main' directory with a db.properties file.
 This holds properties (URL, username, and password) used to access the ERTS PostGreSQL database.
-- In addition to these, we also need a salt string property to enable the JWT to sign authorization tokens with a custom 'salt'.
+- In addition to these, we also need a salt string property to enable the jwt (JSON Web Token, JSON is JavaScript Object Notation) to sign authorization tokens with a custom 'salt'.

 ### Instructions
 - First create the PostGreSQL database and configure the database to the Relational Data Model shown above.